Tips for Effective and Compassionate Co-Parenting During a Crisis

 Hopefully, these tips can help you and your co-parent live more harmoniously until the emergency lockdown passes and life returns to normalcy.
 Until then, recognize the fact that we live in truly extraordinary times and you may need to sacrifice your personal preferences for the good of your children.

 If you have questions about elements of your child custody agreement or believe your co-parent has violated your child custody agreement during the COVID-19 crisis, the Law Offices of Hollie A. Lemkin can help.
-Contact our team today to schedule a consultation about your issues.
+Contact our team today to discuss your unique issues.